Members and Staff

 Stuart Sherman is the Executive Director for the New York State Task Force on Life and the Law.
 Prior to joining the Task Force Mr. Sherman was the legislative counsel for the New York Department of Health from 2010 to 2013.
 As legislative counsel Mr. Sherman played a role in developing and passing bills on a wide-range of subjects from controlled substance abuse to hospital governance.
 He also has experience working in the New York and Massachusetts legislatures.
 He has worked in the New York State Assembly and Senate as an analyst on health care policy and financing, and as an intern, assisted in drafting the Massachusetts Health Care Reform Law which became the model for the Affordable Care Act.
 He graduated from the Boston University dual-degree program in law and public health and holds a J.D with a concentration in Health Law and an M.P.H. with a concentration in Health Law, Bioethics and Human Rights.
 He received his undergraduate education at Wesleyan University.

 Susie A. Han, M.A., M.A.

-Susie A. Han is the Principal Policy Analyst for the New York State Task Force on Life and the Law.
+Susie A. Han is the Deputy Director and Principal Policy Analyst for the New York State Task Force on Life and the Law.
 Prior to joining the Task Force, Ms. Han was a Senior Policy Analyst for the New York City Office of the Public Advocate, where she worked on women's issues, immigration, poverty, and health care.
 Her policy reports have resulted in improved access to health care resources and public benefits for New York City residents.
 Ms. Han holds master's degrees in Public Policy with a concentration in Women's Studies from George Washington University and in Asian American Studies from the University of California, Los Angeles.
 She graduated from Duke University with bachelor's degrees in biology and history.